Skip to Main Content

 Support for QGIS

 The Library has access to range of resources to support you with using QGIS.
-See below:

 Online mapping tools and applications

-The AURIN Portal is free to use for all staff working at, or enrolled in a university in Australia.
-It is also free to use for all employees of government departments and non-governmental (NGO) & not-for-profit (NFP) organisations across all sectors and levels in Australia."
+The AURIN Map provides access to a range of data layers and the ability to quickly build visualisations, while the AURIN Portal brings together thousands of authoritative, spatially-enabled datasets into a single, robust online analytical platform.
+The AURIN Portal is free to use for all staff working at or enrolled in an Australian university.
+It is also free to use for all employees of government departments and non-government (NGO) and not-for-profit (NFP) organisations across all sectors and levels in Australia.

-AURIN resources
+AURIN training resources

 WorldMap

-Is an online, open source mapping platform developed to lower barriers for scholars who wish to explore, visualise, edit and publish geospatial information.
+An online, open source mapping platform developed to lower barriers for scholars who wish to explore, visualise, edit and publish geospatial information.

 Using WorldMap on ArcGIS Online